 At this time, there is a variety of North American and European Regular Members; they include:

-Supporting members are entities who are determined to be beneficial to the rebreather industry.
-A minimum board approval of 80% is required.
+Supporting members are individuals, associations, firms, corporations and other entities of good repute who are engaged in activities determined to be beneficial to the rebreather industry.
+Supporting Members require the approval of eighty 80% of the Board.

 RESA was developed in order to aid in improving the education and safety in the rebreather industry and to ensure that the appropriate framework is in place that suits our growing industry.
 We have been actively discussing rebreather training at the Normoxic (MOD 2) and Hypoxic (MOD 3) Trimix levels.
 Some instructors have been teaching advanced level courses to divers on units where the instructor only has minimal training.
 These instructors have only been required to pass a user course on the second and subsequent units.
-There have been no further industry-wide standards such as a minimum number of dives to have this privilege.
-Also, there has been no evaluation to prove that they understand the units properly.
 Below is the standard that RESA members voted on.
 This standard was approved with a unanimous vote from both RESA Manufacturers and RESA Training Agencies.
 This standard is for Normoxic (MOD 2) and Hypoxic (MOD 3) Trimix training on additional rebreather’s only.
 For entry level training (MOD1) the instructor is required to be trained as a unit specific instructor by an IT for the specific rebreather.

-Working Relationships with Training Agencies: The RESA Regular members & Supporting members are in close discussions with regards to determining proper procedures to ensure a successful, & manageable working relationship that provides excellent dissemination of information and policy, that is acceptable to all parties
+The RESA Regular members & Supporting members are in close discussions with regards to determining proper procedures to ensure a successful, manageable working relationship that provides excellent dissemination of information and policy and that is acceptable to all parties.

 While we currently have several topics under discussion, one of the first requests we had of the training agencies was to provide us with a copy of their quality assurance programs.